skst328/scope-timer/README.md

 * `ScopeTimer.reset()`

   Resets all recorded timer data, clearing all scopes and measurements.
 Use this to start a fresh set of measurements within the same process.

-* `ScopeTimer.enable()`

-  Enables the timer globally.
-If the timer was disabled, this will resume profiling.
-The timer is enabled by default.

-* `ScopeTimer.disable()`

-  Disables the timer globally.
-While disabled, all profiling calls (`profile`, `begin`, `end`) are ignored and have no performance impact.

 ## License